The Swinging London Jeweler

 After World War II, during which he served in Burma, he worked for his father-in-law's jewellery in London, the Haller Jewellery Company Limited (H.J.
 Co), as an accountant, but soon became its principal designer.
 After his father-in-law's death in 1951, he continued to develop his role as a designer and quietly established his reputation as an innovative and daring jeweler.

-Recognized jeweler of the 60s and 70s, he won several awards, including 13 DeBeers Diamonds International Awards.
+A recognized jeweler in the 1960s and 1970s, he won several awards, including 13 DeBeers Diamonds International Awards.

-He collaborated with the Watchmaker Omega and created a line of watches, most of them in 18-carat yellow gold with geometric shapes.
+He collaborated with Omega, the watchmaker, and created a collection of watches, mostly in 18-carat yellow gold with geometric shapes.

 The Grima style is quite recognizable.
-Very graphic and often in yellow gold, it mixes precious and semi-precious stones with a remarkable work of gold.
-The jeweler had a more artistic than technical approach in his work.
+Very graphic and often made in yellow gold, it mixes precious stones and fine stones with a remarkable work of gold, often textured.
+The jeweler had a more artistic than technical approach to his work.

-Among the famous clients of the jeweler are large English and American families.
-Many stars have worn his creations including Barbara Hepworth, Jacqueline Onassis and more recently Marc Jacobs and Miuccia Prada.
+Among the famous customers of the jeweler are well-known English and American families.
+Many stars have worn his creations, including Barbara Hepworth, Jacqueline Onassis, Ursula Andress, Peter Sellers and Estée Lauder and more recently Marc Jacobs and Miuccia Prada.

-Members of the British royal family often wore some of his pieces, including the Queen which has multiple brooches.
-Princess Margaret wore many Grima brooches, necklaces or earrings.
+Members of the British royal family often wear pieces of the designer, including the Queen who has several brooches.
+Princess Margaret also wore many brooches, necklaces or earrings of Andrew Grima.

 If you are interested in Andrew Grima’s jewelry, don’t hesitate to discover what les Pierres de Julie have to offer in the store…